-Joao Lourenco; Can 'Angola's JLo' fill Dos Santos' shoes? - BBC News
+Who is Angola's JLo?

 Joao Lourenco, 63, known as JLo, who was born to a family involved in anti-colonial politics, learnt that lesson the hard way.

-In 1998, the liberation war veteran and Angolan Armed Forces general was elected People's Movement for the Liberation of Angola (MPLA) secretary-general - a sign that his political fortunes were on the rise.
+In 1998, the liberation war veteran and Angolan Armed Forces general was elected MPLA secretary-general - a sign that his political fortunes were on the rise.

 Three years later, when President Dos Santos hinted that he might be ready to resign the presidency, Mr Lourenco made known his interest in the top job.